Core Company

 How can I audition for The Public’s mainstage productions?

-The Equity Principal Auditions (EPA) for the 2024-2025 season have already passed.
-Information about show-specific auditions will be announced here and on the AEA audition website on a rolling basis.
+The Equity Principal Auditions (EPA) for the 2025-2026 season are complete.
+Information about open show-specific auditions will be announced here and on the AEA audition website on a rolling basis.